jiangmy97/jiangmy97.github.io/README.md

 **Greetings!
 This is the personal page of JIANG Mingyuan. (*[Private Entry](https://github.com/jiangmy97/PrivateItems)*)**

 ## Openings
 Dr JIANG is looking for **Research Postgraduates (RPGs), Research Assistants, and Postdoctoral Fellows**.
-Please see [this page](https://jiangmy97.github.io/opening) for detailed information.
+Please visit [this page](https://jiangmy97.github.io/opening) for detailed information.
 If you are interested, please send your CV to [m.y.jiang [AT] polyu.edu.hk](mailto:m.y.jiang@polyu.edu.hk).

 ## About me
 [CV](https://jiangmy97.github.io/docs/CV_JMY_240531_v2.pdf) |